On this page

 Library cards grant students the provisions described in Using the Library.
 The provision of library cards is also subject to the following considerations:

 - Schools are responsible for renewing students' cards for the following year.
+BC secondary students up to Grade 11, in good standing, may have their cards renewed.

 - Students are responsible for paying fines.
 If SFU Library is unable to collect money from the student, the student's school is expected to make full recompense.
 We will contact schools in May to sort out student fines.